CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

 ---

-## Self-Assessment: What’s Your Change Style?
+## Self-assessment: What’s your change style?

 **Instructions:** Answer the following questions based on how you typically approach work, collaboration, and improvement.
 Keep track of your answers (A, B, C, or D) and count which letter you selected most often.